ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ## Tutorial

+[Tutorial intro explains we're making a magic staff that has a left click basic ability (weapon attack), a right click charge attack (ability) ]

 In this tutorial, we will be making a magic staff that the player can pick up, granting them two different abilities.
 The data for these abilities will be kept in Ability Objects.

 So, let's make magic!

 ### step 1

+- start with making a weapon object
+- don't need to explain it because that happened in first ability tutorial
+- make the art for the weapon, move into place
+- get the basic weapon function working (shoot a lil fireball)
+- involves creating an attack ability, a reticle, vfx
+- now we're basically as far as the simple weapon tutorial
+- add another ability for the right click spot (charge fire blast)
+- involves another ability script, reticle, vfx
+- explain setting up the ability in programming
+- add vfx for ability
+- now it's a weapon with an additional ability
+- probably end here but maybe make longer if something else should be explained?
+I don't think anything new would happen
+- set  up UI, perhaps link to first ability tutorial for reference again on how to set it up or explain again quickly.

 ### CORE Component: Ability Display